Associate Professor Julian Droogan

 About Julian

-Dr. Julian Droogan is Associate Professor in Terrorism Studies at the Department of Security Studies and Criminology, Macquarie University, Sydney.
-His research focusses on countering violent extremism, the confluence between terrorism and digital media, extremist narratives, right- and left-wing extremism, and religions.
-Julian has led or co-led numerous funded research projects examining countering violent extremism in Australia, far-right disengagement programs, audiences of online extremism, and right-wing extremism online.
+Dr. Julian Droogan is Associate Professor and Head of Department, Security Studies and Criminology, at Macquarie University, Sydney.
+His research focusses on the confluence between extremist narratives and digital media, right- and left-wing extremism, and religions.
+Julian has led or co-led numerous funded research projects examining online disinformation in Australia's region, countering violent extremism in Australia, audiences of online extremism, and right-wing extremism online.
 His research and consultancy were instrumental in the creation of the $12 million NSW COMPACT countering violent extremism program, operating since 2015.
 Julian’s funded team research into online extremism brings together socio-cultural expertise and computer science to combine quantitative and qualitative empirical data to address complex interactions in the online space.
 He maintains a number of international agreements and partnerships with academic and practitioner CT and CVE organisations in Europe, the Middle East, and South Asia.
 Julian is editor of the Journal of Policing, Intelligence and Counter Terrorism (Routledge), and interdisciplinary journal publishing high-quality scholarship on the intersection of policing, intelligence, and terrorism, and providing a space for both academics and practitioners working in the field.

 Key Publications